argosopentech/argos-translate/README.md

 ### HTML Translation
 The [translate-html](https://github.com/argosopentech/translate-html) library is built on top of Argos Translate and [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) and parses and translates HTML.
+The LibreTranslate API also has support for translating HTML.

 ## Installation
 ### Install from PyPI